Home Pottery Studio Set Up Guide

 Work Table

 Your worktable will be the centerpiece of your Pottery Studio.
 3′ x 8′ is a good size, and the height shouldn’t be too short or tall to wedge on.
 Depending on your height.
-The height of your wedging area should be right around your hip area which gives you good leverage and doesn’t put undue pressure on your back.
-Conventional tables will do, but you may not have the flexibility when it comes to the sizes available.
+The height of your wedging area should be right around your hip area, which gives you good leverage and doesn’t put undue pressure on your back.
+Conventional tables will do, but you may not have the flexibility when it comes to available sizes.

-If you don’t get one for your Studio, I highly recommend one for your Office Desk, its a Back Saver, Plus you should only sit down for 30 minutes at a time, according to Harvard Health.
+If you don’t get one for your Studio, I highly recommend one for your Office Desk; it’s a Back Saver.
+You should only sit down for 30 minutes at a time, according to Harvard Health.

 Your work table should also have an area to work with your clay and wedge that the clay doesn’t stick to.
 The nonstick surface can be granite, concrete, oak, maple, or plywood.
 You can also cover the wood with a heavy canvas.

 You need to stretch the canvas when placing it on top of the table.
 It needs to be tight and stapled on the underside of the plywood.
-You may have to re-stretch it over time to be sure that it remains tightly attached to the table.
+You may need to re-stretch it over time to ensure it remains tightly attached to the table.

-Your worktable should be capable of withstanding heavy use.
-It will serve as your solid surface for almost everything that you need for making Pottery.
+Your worktable should be able to withstand heavy use.
+It will serve as your solid surface for almost everything you need to make pottery.

 Every work table should have a Spray Bottle to keep the dust down and add water to your clay or work surface when needed.
-To learn a little more about keeping Clay and Glaze dust down here is a short post where I give you a few tips on Minimizing Dust in your Studio.
+To learn a little more about keeping Clay and Glaze dust down here, I’ve written a short post with a few tips on Minimizing Dust in your Studio.

 Glaze Table

-Glazing is another fun step in potting, it adds the final touches on your ceramics.
+Glazing is another fun step in potting; it adds the final touches to your ceramics.
 You should keep your glazing area separate from your clay-making area.

 Having a separate table for glazing is ideal.
 It keeps your workflow smooth without worrying about the glaze mixing with your clay or staining the tabletop.
 It also puts everything that you need for different processes within comfortable distances.